-This eligibility category may also be called “Orthopedic Impairment” which “…means a severe orthopedic impairment that adversely affects a child’s educational performance.
+In IDEA, you may also see this eligibility category called “Orthopedic Impairment” which “…means a severe orthopedic impairment that adversely affects a child’s educational performance.
 The term includes impairments caused by a congenital anomaly, impairments caused by disease (e.g., poliomyelitis, bone tuberculosis), and impairments from other causes (e.g. cerebral palsy, amputations, and fractures or burns that cause contractures.”

 What do I need to think about for my child’s IEP?